top of page

 In the game of Pok-ta-Pok, the victorious player was hailed as a hero and received great honor and respect within their community.
 However, in certain instances, the winner could be offered as a sacrifice to the gods, illustrating the deep spiritual significance of the sport in Mayan culture.

-The game involved hitting a rubber ball through a stone hoop using only the hips, and it was commonly played in sizeable Mayan ball courts, such as the one found at Chichén Itzá.
+Players hit a rubber ball through a stone hoop using just their hips.
+The game was usually played in large ball courts, like the one at Chichén Itzá.

 What Does the Chichen Itza Tour Include?